gaubrey1/celo-ico/README.md

 npm init --yes
 npm install --save-dev hardhat
 ```
-- If you are a Windows user, you'll have to add one more dependency. so in the terminal, add the following command :
+If you are a Windows user, you'll have to add one more dependency. so in the terminal, add the following command :

 ```bash
 npm install --save-dev @nomicfoundation/hardhat-toolbox
 ```

-- In the same directory where you installed Hardhat run:
+In the same directory where you installed Hardhat run:

 ```bash
 npx hardhat
 ```

-Make sure you select `Create a Javascript Project` and then follow the steps in the terminal to complete your Hardhat setup.
+Make sure you select **Create a Javascript Project** and then follow the steps in the terminal to complete your Hardhat setup.

-In the same terminal now install `@openzeppelin/contracts` as we would be importing Openzeppelin's [ERC721Enumerable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol), [ERC721URIStorage Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721URIStorage.sol) and [Ownable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) in our contracts.
+In the same terminal now install `@openzeppelin/contracts` as we would be importing Openzeppelin's [ERC721Enumerable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721Enumerable.sol), [ERC721URIStorage Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/extensions/ERC721URIStorage.sol) and [Ownable Contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) in our contracts:

 ```bash
 npm install @openzeppelin/contracts
 ```

 In the `contracts` folder, delete the `Lock.sol` file and create two new files in the folder.
-The first file should be named `MintifyNft.sol` and the second file named `MintifyToken.sol`.
+The first file should be named `MintifyNft.sol` and the second file should be named `MintifyToken.sol`.

-- Open the `MintifyNft.sol` and paste the following code
+Open the `MintifyNft.sol` and paste the following code:

 ```solidity
 // SPDX-License-Identifier: MIT